Alliance Membership

 The Agency acts as a trustee and bank of special purpose for the Alliance.
 It also raises funds, manages assets, builds technology and ensures that the Alliance operates at maximum efficiency.

-The IBC
+The Nektar IBC

 Nektar is appointed by the Alliance and the Agency to operate the International Business Consortium (IBC)